thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 - Keep categorical features for modeling.
 - Since there are no strong relationships, models like XGBoost, CatBoost, or LightGBM may better capture complex interactions.

 ### 4 .
 Data Preprocessing

 #### Feature engineering:

 Machine learning models can't understand raw date formats like "2023-05-15" of `Policy Start Date`.
 They need numerical inputs (floats or integers) to learn patterns.

-From Policy Start Date, we extract the useful following features that allow the model to capture hidden temporal patterns:
+From `Policy Start Date`, we extract the useful following features that allow the model to capture hidden temporal patterns:
 - `year`: to see if policy age can affect risk.
 - `month`: to see if seasonality effects (e.g., more claims in winter, sales spikes at year-end) exist.
 - `day`: to see mid-month vs. end-of-month patterns.